eschlenz/Lock-Picking-Public/Lock Notes/README.md

 * Notes:
   * Goes into a little false set
   * Similar to American Lock 1100

+# Paclock 2173A
+* Type: Puck lock
+* Picked: Yes
+* Tension wrench: TOK .050
+* Pick(s): .018 Peterson H5
+* Tension: Medium tension
+* Number of pins: 6
+* Types of pins: Standard, serrated, and spools
+* Notes:
+  * Goes into a little false set
+  * Similar to American Lock 1100
+  * Really easy to overset pins
+  * Really easy to drop pins
+  * Serration vs set clicks can be hard to differentiate

 # Paclock 200A
 * Type: Padlock